-The new, fair-quality RCT (PROMISE, n=3490) (see Key Question 4 for study details)52 found ART with zidovudine, lamivudine, and lopinavir/ritonavir associated with increased risk of preterm delivery versus zidovudine monotherapy (20.5% vs. 13.1%, p<0.001).
-Zidovudinecontaining combination therapy was also associated with increased risk of low birth weight (23% vs. 12%, p<0.001) and "any adverse birth outcome" (defined as low birth weight, preterm delivery, spontaneous abortion, stillbirth, or congenital anomaly; 40% vs. 27.5%, p<0.001).
-ART with tenofovir, emtricitabine, and lopinavir/ritonavir was associated with increased risk of low birth weight (16.9% vs. 8.9%, p=0.004) and any neonatal adverse event (34.7% vs. 27.2%, p=0.04) versus zidovudine monotherapy; effects on risk of preterm delivery were not statistically significant (18.5% vs. 13.5%, p=0.09).
-Tenofovir-containing ART was associated with increased risk of early infant death versus zidovudine-containing ART (4.4% vs. 0.6%, p<0.001) and increased risk of very preterm (prior to 34 weeks) delivery (6.0% vs. 2.6%, p=0.04), but there was no difference between tenofovir-containing ART versus zidovudine monotherapy in risk of early infant death (4.4% vs. 3.2%, p=0.43).
+The new fair-quality RCT (PROMISE; n=3,490) (see Key Question 4 for study details) found ART with zidovudine, lamivudine, and lopinavir/ritonavir associated with increased risk of preterm delivery versus zidovudine monotherapy (20.5% vs. 13.1%; p<0.001).
+Zidovudinecontaining combination therapy was also associated with increased risk of low birth weight (23%) vs. 12%; p<0.001) and "any adverse birth outcome" (defined as low birth weight, preterm delivery, spontaneous abortion, stillbirth, or congenital anomaly; 40% vs. 27.5%; p<0.001).
+ART with tenofovir, emtricitabine, and lopinavir/ritonavir was associated with increased risk of low birth weight (16.9% vs. 8.9%; p=0.004) and any neonatal adverse event (34.7% vs. 27.2%; p=0.04) versus zidovudine monotherapy; effects on risk of preterm delivery were not statistically significant (18.5% vs. 13.5%; p=0.09).
+Tenofovir-containing ART was associated with increased risk of early infant death versus zidovudine-containing ART (4.4% vs. 0.6%; p<0.001) and increased risk of very preterm (<34 weeks) delivery (6.0% vs. 2.6%; p=0.04), but there was no difference between tenofovir-containing ART versus zidovudine monotherapy in risk of early infant death (4.4% vs. 3.2%; p=0.43).
 There were also no differences in the rates of stillbirth between treatments.
 Methodological limitations of the trial included open-label design and changes in randomization from two ART groups (period 1) to three groups (period 2), resulting in a smaller sample for tenofovir-containing ART.
+Comparisons between zidovudine-containing

-Comparisons between zidovudinecontaining ART and zidovudine monotherapy included outcomes from both period 1 and period 2 (N=3,084), whereas comparisons between tenofovir-containing ART (N=406) and zidovudinecontaining ART (N=410) or zidovudine monotherapy (N=413) included only outcomes from period 2.
-In addition, there were unexplained differences in rates of events with zidovudinecontaining ART between period 1 and period 2 for neonatal death (1.2% vs. 0.6%) and stillbirth (3.3% vs. 0.9%).
+ART and zidovudine monotherapy included outcomes from both period 1 and period 2 (N=3,084), whereas comparisons between tenofovir-containing ART (N=406) and zidovudine-containing ART (N=410) or zidovudine monotherapy (N=413) included only outcomes from period 2.
+In addition, there were unexplained differences in rates of events with zidovudine-containing ART between period 1 and period 2 for neonatal death (1.2% vs. 0.6%) and stillbirth (3.3% vs. 0.9%).

-Consistent with the prior USPSTF review, one new RCT52 and three new cohort studies^{58,65,70,75} found ART containing a boosted PI associated with about a 30 percent increased risk of preterm birth versus treatment not containing a boosted PI (N=7,584).
-However, two new cohort studies (N=1,140) found treatment with a PI associated with a 50 percent decreased risk of preterm delivery58 or no difference in risk80 when compared with no ART.
+Consistent with the prior USPSTF review, one new RCT and three new cohort studies54,72,75,78 found ART containing a boosted protease inhibitor associated with an approximate 30 percent increased risk of preterm birth versus treatment not containing a boosted protease inhibitor (N=7,584).
+However, two new cohort studies (N=1,140) found treatment with a protease inhibitor associated with a 50 percent decreased risk of preterm delivery or no difference in risk when compared with no ART.

-The prior review found no clear evidence of an association between ART and increased risk of other adverse birth outcomes (e.g., low birth weight, small for gestational age, stillbirth).
-New evidence identified for this update also found mixed evidence on these birth outcomes.
-Four new cohort studies evaluated effects of ART on risk of low birth weight.^{60,66,73,79} Two studies found combination ART associated with an approximate 80 percent decreased risk of low birth weight versus no ART (2 studies, N=3,192),^{60,66} one study found no association between ART versus no ART and low birth weight (1 study, N=2,599),79 and two studies found no difference between tenofovir-containing versus nontenofovir-containing ART in risk of low birth weight (two studies, N=3,650).^{73,82}
+Like the prior review, new evidence identified for this update also found mixed evidence on other adverse birth outcomes.
+Four new cohort studies evaluated effects of ART on risk of low birth weight.
+56,62,66,69 Two studies found combination ART associated with an approximate 80 percent decreased risk of low birth weight versus no ART (two studies; N=3,192), one study found no association between ART versus no ART and low birth weight (one study; N=2,599), and two studies found no difference between tenofovir-containing versus nontenofovir-containing ART in risk of low birth weight (two studies; N=3,650).